This post contains affiliate links. To read my full disclosure, click here.

 A Surprising Weekend Getaway in LaGrange, GA

-Why take a weekend getaway to Lagrange, Georgia?
+Why take a to Lagrange, Georgia?
 LaGrange, Georgia makes for a surprising weekend getaway in every sense.
 It is packed to the gills with things to do outdoors, art, food, gorgeous gardens, and of course, history.

 With close proximity to Atlanta and Birmingham, Alabama, LaGrange is a great weekend getaway from the city and take some time away for a surprising, restful, peaceful rejuvenation with a weekend getaway.
 Atlanta is only 62 miles from LaGrange, offering a relaxed drive of less than two hours.
 Birmingham is 108 miles, so still driveable at less than 3 hours.
 No matter what season you visit LaGrange, there is always something to do.
 LaGrange is a great weekend getaway!